 Debt Collection Laws In Community Property States

-This BLOG On Debt Collection Laws In Community Property States Was UPDATED On June 7, 2017
+This BLOG On Debt Collection Laws In Community Property States Was UPDATED And PUBLISHED On November 22nd, 2019

 Debt Collection Laws In Community Property States does not make each person liable for each other’s debt.

 - For example, if a spouse in a community property state were to rack up credit card debts, the spouse that is not on the card is not liable for the balance of the debt if the debt goes unpaid

 - However, the community property is liable for the debt of the spouse but not liable

 - Community Property is any property that is acquired during a marriage between two people in a community property state